About Animal Services

 Citrus Heights Animal Services is committed to providing affordable, compassionate animal services to the citizens of Citrus Heights.

 - Empower responsible pet owners

 - Promote healthy human-animal relationships in our community

 On May 1, 2012, Animal Services Division was founded to better serve our citizens and their pets.
-Weekdays, the city has an Animal Services Officer (ASO) available during normal business hours.
-(See below for after hours services.)
+On weekdays, the city has an Animal Services Officer (ASO) available during normal business hours.
+(See below for after-hours services.)

 Emergency and Holiday Service

 Nights, weekends and national holidays Animal Services provides emergency dispatch services for animal-related calls.
 Call us at 916-725-7387, press 1 to be transferred to the Citrus Heights Police Department dispatch center.

 We are located in the Citrus Heights Police Department and offer services Monday through Friday from 8am until 5pm.